-The major factors for the growth of the pediatric clinical trials market include the rising awareness about pediatric medicine, shifting in-house clinical trials to CROs, and increasing burden of pediatric diseases, such as diabetes.
+The major factors for the growth of the pediatric clinical trial market include the rising awareness about pediatric medicine, shifting in-house clinical trials to CROs, and increasing the burden of pediatric diseases, such as diabetes.

 As per the scope of the report, clinical trials conducted on children, for the R&D of new drugs, are called pediatric clinical trials.
 Due to the increasing awareness about pediatric medicine, the need to effectively tackle diseases in children, FDA supporting pediatric clinical trial research, and others, the global pediatric clinical trials market is growing.
 There are various factors that are restraining the market, which include the lack of infrastructure for pediatric clinical trials and ethical issues.